wojkot/GeoCaching/README.md

 Run test using command:
 `npm test`

-After running tests, patch should be removed (patch file is localized in directory 'patches').
+After running tests, patch should be removed/commented in code (patch file is localized in directory 'patches').